zenitheesc/flight-data-analysis/README.md

 ## Steps to run and debug

-On linux, run the command `python3 Tabler.py` in the main directory.
+On linux, run the command `python3 Tabler.py` in the same directory as the json files given by sondehub.

 ---